michigandaily/cookie/README.md

 - `$sans` for sans serif font (Open Sans)
 - `$blue`, `$maize`, `$gray`, `$black`, `$white`, and `$blue-{1..5}` for colors

+If you are embedding the graphic on the homepage, add the `homepage` class to the `body` tag.
+This will set the headline font to Lora, and will set the body font to Open Sans.

 If you want to develop another graphic in the same instance, create a new HTML file in `src/graphic` that uses the `base.html` template.
 Refer to `src/graphic/index.html` for how to extend the template.
 You'll also need to create a new entry in `config.json`.

 ### Fetching from Google Drive